May 6, 2025

 Loyola Medical School Admission Statistics

-Now that you know all of the programs available to you if you pursue a medical education at Loyola, it’s essential to go over their admission statistics.
+Now that you know all the programs available, reviewing their admission statistics is essential.
 Since the most popular degree students opt for is an MD, the remainder of this guide will focus on admission information relating to this degree.

 Loyola Medical School Acceptance Rate